Why Taste Matters (But Isnβt the Whole Story)

 - How to Spot Fake Shilajit Before You Buy

 Earthy, bituminous, mineral-bitter with a clean finish.
 When dissolved, it integrates smoothly without greasy or syrupy mouthfeel.
-It should not be candy-sweet or perfumey.
+It should not be candy-sweet or strongly perfumey.